If there’s one thing you’ll notice the moment that you arrive in the city for your first time in Bangkok, it’s that Bangkok is chaos.

 Eat pad thai until you turn into fried noodles.
 Eat chicken on a stick.
 Eat spring rolls on a stick.
 Eat anything on a stick.
 Try noodle soup.
 Try curry.
 Try fried rice.

 Drink more fruit shakes than you ever thought it was possible to drink and love every sip.
-If you love passion fruit, get your fill of it here–it was nonexistent in Laos and has been much less common in Cambodia.

 If you’re anxious about street food, I love this article by Adam at Getting Stamped.
 He uses his history in the meat processing industry to help the rest of us decide what we should and should not eat on the streets.